kr55/azure-elastic-jobs-manager-docs/docs/features/create-credentials.md

 Note:
 - Identity and password used to create the credentials should match exactly with the user creaed in each target database.
-- Credentials are essential for accessing and managing elastic jobs effectively but are not required when user assigned managed identity is enabled.